quietui/quiet/docs/docs/components/icon.md

   // This registers a new icon library called "my-icons" registerIconLibrary('my-icons', {
     //
     // The resolve function is required.
-It must be a callback that accepts
+It must be a callback that
-    // two string arguments: the name of the icon and an optional icon family
+    // accepts two string arguments: the name of the icon and an
-    // (e.g. solid, outline).
-These values are passed through from:
+    // optional icon family (e.g. solid, outline).
+These values are
-    // <quiet-icon name="..." family="...">
+    // passed through from: <quiet-icon name="..." family="...">
     //
-    // The resolver must return a URL of an SVG located at a CORS-enabled
+    // The resolver must return a URL of an SVG located at a
-    // endpoint.
+    // CORS-enabled endpoint.
 You can also return SVG data URIs.
     //
     resolve: (name, family) => {
       return `https://example.com/path/to/icons/${family}/${name}.svg`
     },
     //
     // The mutate function is optional.
-It must be a callback that accepts
+It must be a callback that
-    // one argument: an `SVGElement` you can use to modify the icon before it
+    // accepts one argument, an `SVGElement`, you can use to modify
-    // gets written.
+    // the icon before it gets rendered.
     //
-    // The mutator is handy when you're pulling in SVGs from, for example, a
+    // The mutator is handy when you're pulling in SVGs from, for
-    // CDN and you need to adjust the fill, stroke, and other properties.
+    // example, a  CDN and you need to adjust the fill, stroke, and
+    // other properties.
     //
     mutate: svg =>  {
       svg.setAttribute('fill', 'currentColor');